 This video tutorial shows how GT Text is able to extract text from any relevant portion of a photograph or image.

-Just using the selection and copy tool, select the area of the barrel where is the text that we want to extract and GT Text automatically interprets and proposes a text, in this case it seems appropriate then we accept it by clicking the button “Continue” to paste it to the clipboard.
+Using the selection and copy tool, select the area of the barrel o the of the text we want to extract and GT Text will automatically interpret it and propose a candidate text.
+If we like the recognition we accept it by clicking the button “Continue” and it is pasted to the clipboard.

-After this simple process, we will only open our word processor, paste the text that GT Text has left our clipboard and edit or change the format at our convenience.
+After this simple process, we need only to open our word processor, paste the text that GT Text has left in our clipboard and edit or change the content at our convenience.

 That’s how fast and easy it’s to work with GT Text.

 Finally an example of how to install GT Text, how to load different languages and finally another on how to perform text extraction from a video